-The journey of coffee from ripe fruit to having roasted coffee beans in hand is a long and interesting journey with many stages and meticulous, dedicated people.
+The journey of coffee from ripe fruit to having roasted coffee beans in hand is a long and exciting journey with many stages and meticulous, dedicated people.
 That journey is still named “From farm to cup” by us.

 A mature Arabica coffee tree will yield 3kg – 4.5kg of fresh coffee.
 From fresh coffee, undergoing preliminary processing and drying, we get 500gr to 700gr green coffee.
 After roasting, the coffee will lose 20% of its weight and get 400g of roasted coffee.
-With each cup of espresso with an average of 10g, you can enjoy 40 cups of coffee a day, enough for more than 1 month.
+With each cup of espresso with an average of 10g, you can enjoy 40 cups of coffee a day, enough for more than one month.

 A cup of espresso will require about 10-11g of finely ground coffee, which is the weight of about 40 coffee beans.
-Similarly, 1 cup of filter coffee will require 20 – 25 grams of coffee, so you are drinking 80 – 90 coffee beans in your cup.
+Similarly, 1 cup of filter coffee will need 20 – 25 grams of coffee, so you are drinking 80 – 90 coffee beans in your cup.